Ann's Swimming School

 but need work on strokes and technique

 This is the level where we start to really teach them all the different strokes, front and back, diving (just from the pool deck, we do not have a diving board), endurance, longer distance swimming and more.
-When they've mastered their strokes, we also teach things like the racing turn and we teach some water ballet.
+When they've mastered their strokes, we also teach things like the racing turn and we even may teach some water ballet!

-So, here at our school there is something for everyone, from the age of 6 to 8 months up to children around 12 years old!
-These are not separate classes.
-This is just the advanced level in the class and these kids are in the same class as the younger kids.
+So, here at our school there is something for everyone, from the age of 22 months (6 to 21 months,please see parent & baby class page) to children even up to 12 years old!
+And these are not separate classes for the older ones.
+They are just in the advanced group or level in the class and this is why all the kids can be in the same class!

 Anns Swimming School